swiftlang/swift-evolution/proposals/NNNN-disconnected.md

 but **not disconnected** elements.

-The fundamental limitation is that `sending` is a property of function boundaries, not types.
-Generic types like `UniqueDeque` cannot conditionally apply region isolation based on whether their element type should maintain disconnected regions.
-Making `append` and `popFirst` use `sending` would prevent legitimate use cases where elements should remain in the same region.
+The fundamental limitation is that `sending` is a property of function boundaries, not of types.
+Generic types such as `UniqueDeque` cannot conditionally control whether their stored elements should remain disconnected.
+Requiring `append` and `popFirst` to be `sending` would therefore only allow disconnected values to be stored in `UniqueDeque`.

 ## Proposed solution